Water Quality Monitoring

 Why is water quality monitoring important?

 Regular monitoring is a critical step in the development of baseline conditions.
 Without a strong baseline for any parameter, comparison of data within a single year, between years, or between lakes is not particularly helpful.
 Additionally, consistent and repeated data collection is essential in determining water quality trends.
 According to experts at Maine DEP, we need at least 10 years of baseline data before we will meet the minimum data threshold to complete statistical analyses that will identify water quality trends.
-Thus far, 30 Mile has completed 5 years of data for many of our lakes.
+3o Mile has collected data for many our lakes and ponds since 2016.

 What do we monitor?